SteveHuntsman/MagnitudeHomology/README.md

+The PDF deck gives examples; the TeX source has scripts to reproduce the examples in comments.

 Unless otherwise specified, all files here are copyright (c) 2023, Steve Huntsman.
 All rights reserved.

 Unless otherwise specified, this work is licensed under the Creative Commons